ConalCosgrove/LiveDART/README.md

 # LiveDART
-Java app which gives live updates on a specified station
+Terminal based Java app which gives live updates on IrishRail trains serving a specified station including arrival time and destination.

 ## To Run: